qmonmous/Blog-Gatsby.js/src/content/learning.1.md

 Think of your neural structure like your muscle mass.
 If you plan to grow and build an athletic body, working out for ten hours once a month won't work well.
 Building muscle mass requires short and effective workout every day, allowing you to learn motion patterns and to gradually overload your sessions.
 So building an effective neural structure requires this little work every day to build an appetite for learning, and to gradually get better at what you're studying.

 TODO: The power of repetition and constancy
+///
+When you're learning, what you want to do is study something.
+Study it hard by focusing intently.
+Then take a break or at least change your focus to something different for awhile.
+During this time of seeming relaxation, your brain's diffuse mode has a chance to work away in the background and help you out with your conceptual understanding.
+Your, your neural mortar in some sense has a chance to dry.
+If you don't do this, if instead you learn by cramming, your knowledge base will look more like this, all in a jumble with everything confused, a poor foundation.
+If you have problems with procrastination, that's when you want to use the Pomodoro, that brief timer.

+**Better learn with spaced repetitions**
+Research has shown that if you try to glue things into your memory by repeating something 20 times in one evening for example, it won't stick nearly as well as if you practice it the same number of times over several days.
+If you don't leave time for the mortar to dry, that is time for the synoptic connections to form and strengthen, you won't have a very good structure.
+///

 ### Sleep and Nutrition